-First colonized by the Portuguese around 1520, the land now officially known as Timor Leste and more commonly as East Timor, has had a long and troubled history, with a very traumatic birth as an independent country.
+Timor Leste Overview and History… First colonized by the Portuguese around 1520, the land is officially known as Timor Leste.
+But more commonly as East Timor, has had a long and troubled history.
+With a very traumatic birth as an independent country.

-The were actually looking for the fabled spice islands of the Moluccas, and control of the incredibly lucrative spice trade, when they stumbled upon th island of Timor and its vast stands of sandalwood trees – highly prized for their aromatic oil.
+The were actually looking for the fabled spice islands of the Moluccas.
+And ultimately control of the incredibly lucrative spice trade… When they stumbled upon the island of Timor and its vast stands of sandalwood trees.
+Highly prized for their aromatic oil.

-But by the end of the 16th century the Dutch (in the form of the Dutch East India Company) had arrived in the Moluccas with bigger and better ships & guns, together with much stronger financial backing than the incumbent Portuguese, and quickly dominated the area from their main base in Batavia – now called Jakarta.
+But by the end of the 16th century the Dutch, in the form of the Dutch East India Company, had arrived in the Moluccas.
+With bigger, better ships and guns, together with much stronger financial backing than the incumbent Portuguese.
+The Dutch quickly dominated the area from their main base in Batavia – now called Jakarta.

-By 1613 the Dutch had gained control of the western half of Timor, forcing the Portuguese in to the eastern half and the two countries continued to skirmish until 1860 when in true European colonial fashion this defacto arrangement was formalized with a treaty partitioning the island in to two parts consisting of Dutch West Timor and Portuguese East Timor together with the enclave of Oecusse.
+By 1613 the Dutch had gained control of the western half of Timor.
+Forcing the Portuguese in to the eastern half and the two countries continued to skirmish until 1860.
+When, in true European colonial fashion, this defacto arrangement was formalized with a treaty partitioning the island.
+With the western half becoming Dutch West Timor.
+And the east becoming Portuguese East Timor, together with the enclave of Oecusse.

-When the Dutch formally withdrew from the East Indies in 1949 and the Republic of Indonesia was born, West Timor was incorporated in to the new country, while East Timor remained under Portugal’s control until 1975 when political turmoil in Lisbon, and a military mounted coup d’état, resulted in the Portuguese abruptly leaving and effectively abandoning the territory after 455 years of colonial rule.
+Then in 1949 the Dutch formally withdrew from the East Indies and the Republic of Indonesia was born.
+West Timor was incorporated in to the new country, while East Timor remained under Portugal’s control.
+Then in 1975 when political turmoil in Lisbon, and a military mounted coup d’état, resulted in the Portuguese abruptly leaving.
+Effectively abandoning the territory after 455 years of colonial rule.

-With the benefit of 20/20 hindsight it is tempting to view the Indonesian invasion through the prism of Realpolitik – as the specter of communism was still stalking South-East Asia.
-The left-leaning Fretilin government appeared to be a potential communist state and President Suharto of Indonesia was the west’s new best friend after the troubled years under his mercurial predecessor Sukarno.
+With the benefit of 20/20 hindsight… It is tempting to view the Indonesian invasion through the prism of Realpolitik – as the specter of communism was still stalking South-East Asia.
+The left-leaning Fretilin government appeared to be a potential communist state.
+President Suharto of Indonesia was the west’s new best friend after the troubled years under his mercurial predecessor Sukarno.

-But that ignores the broader reality and does little to mitigate the results of the invasion in terms of the 200,000 East Timorese that Amnesty International estimated died from either military action, starvation or disease from 1975 through to 1999 – roughly one third of East Timor’s population.
+But that ignores the broader reality.
+It also does little to mitigate the results of the invasion in terms of the 200,000 East Timorese that Amnesty International estimated died from either military action, starvation or disease from 1975 through to 1999 – roughly one third of East Timor’s population.

 Or the estimated 300,000 East Timorese the U.S. Agency for International Development estimated were moved into camps controlled by Indonesian armed forces.